Best Night Tours in Monteverde

 Night Tour Don Rodolfo

-Named after his original owner, Night Tour Don Rodolfo is situated about 10 minutes away from Santa Elena on a retreated conservation area named Don Rodolfo.
+Named after his original owner, Night Tour Don Rodolfo is situated about 10 minutes away from Santa Elena on a retreated conservation area called Don Rodolfo.
 This place, considered a hidden gem, is the least touristy destination for a night tour in Monteverde, Costa Rica.

 I recommend Night Tour Don Rodolfo to families looking for a less touristy, more intimate night tour experience.
+Click Here to Book Don Rodolfo’s Night Tour.

 Ficus Trails Night Walk